Do Go On - 397 - Aviator Charles Kingsford Smith

 Which they did.

-So, the Air Force takes their plane, you know, fixes it up for them, refuels it, gives it
+So the Air Force takes their plane, you know,

-a little polish, and they're like, off you go again.
+fixes it up for him, refueles it, gives it a little polish, and they're like, off you go again.

-So they fly back home and the flight home was much more difficult.
+So they fly back home, and the flight home was much more difficult.

-They were hampered by fog and severe weather
+They were hampered by fog and severe weather and a minor navigational error,

-And the flight back to Richmond took over 23 hours.
+and the flight back to Richmond took over 23 hours.

 Oh, that seems like more than a minor navigational error.